Dist. 10, Art. 1, Q. 3

 Question III

-1. John, chapter seventeen1: "That they may be one, just as we are one": the Lord prays and asks unity for the disciples — not unity of nature, but of love through conformity to that supreme unity; but the members of Christ are united by mutual love: therefore in God there is the exemplar of this: thus etc.2
+1. John 171: «That they may be one, even as we are»: the Lord prays and asks for the disciples a unity, not of nature, but of love through conformity to that highest unity; but the members of Christ are united by mutual love: therefore in God there is an exemplar of this: and so on.2

-2. Likewise, Jerome, on Psalm seventeen3: "The Holy Spirit is the love which the Father has toward the Son, and the Son toward the Father": therefore it is mutual love.
+2. Likewise, Jerome on Psalm 173: «The Holy Spirit is the love which the Father has toward the Son, and the Son toward the Father»: therefore it is a mutual love.

 On the contrary: